Collection Art in the White House

-November 27, 1902: After a vigorous morning horseback ride out into northwest Washington with First Lady Edith Roosevelt and a party of six friends, President Theodore Roosevelt spent a quiet afternoon at the White House before a 7:30 p.m.
+November 27, 1902: After a vigorous morning horseback ride into the countryside with First Lady Edith Roosevelt and a group of friends, President Theodore Roosevelt spent a quiet afternoon at the White House before a 7:30 p.m.
 Thanksgiving dinner in the State Dining Room.
 On hearing that workmen building the new west wing annex could not take off the holiday because of their tight work schedule, the president insisted that the men be served an early afternoon turkey dinner.

 November 28, 1912: President William Howard Taft anxiously awaited the arrival of a big mince pie from his favorite aunt, Delia Torrey, of Millbury, Massachusetts.
 It arrived in plenty of time for a Thanksgiving dinner featuring a turkey from Horace Vose, the Rhode Island "Poultry King" who had been sending turkeys to grace the presidential Thanksgiving table for years.

-November 23, 1927: President Calvin Coolidge delivered his Thanksgiving proclamation over the radio at 8:15 p.m. to a network of stations across the country before an evening musical program that culminated with Mozarts opera The Magic Flute.
+November 23, 1927: President Calvin Coolidge delivered his Thanksgiving proclamation over the radio to a network of stations across the country before an evening musical program that culminated with Mozart’s opera, The Magic Flute.

 November 28, 1929: The Hoovers enjoyed a quiet Thanksgiving dinner at home with their son Allan, on break from studies at Harvard University.
 The president started the day exercising with his "Medicine Ball Cabinet" and attending church with Mrs. Hoover.
 It was a big sports day in Washington as crowds flocked to a football clash between Catholic University and George Washington at Brookland Stadium (Catholic won 48 to 6) and to the $10,000 Thanksgiving Day Handicap at Bowie Race Track.

-November 26, 1936: Franklin D. Roosevelt became the first president to celebrate Thanksgiving outside the United States when he had Thanksgiving dinner in the south Atlantic on board the U.S.S.
-Indianapolis on his way to the Inter-American Peace Conference in Buenos Aires.
-The turkey had been raised in Utah and flown to Washington before a train trip to Charleston, South Carolina and a rendezvous with the president on board the ship.
-President Roosevelt shared the feast with the captain, executive officer, navigator and chaplain of the Indianapolis.
+November 26, 1936: President Franklin D. Roosevelt became the first president to celebrate Thanksgiving outside the United States when he had Thanksgiving dinner in the south Atlantic on board the USS Indianapolis on his way to the Inter-American Peace Conference in Buenos Aires.
+The turkey had been raised in Utah and flown to Washington before a train trip to Charleston, South Carolina, and a rendezvous with the president on board the ship.
+President Roosevelt shared the feast with the captain, executive officer, navigator, and chaplain of the Indianapolis.